Exhibitions

 June 01, 2012 —October 31, 2012

-Letchworth Village: The “Village Years” Exhibition.
+The “Village Years”

-In addition to the Bourke-White and Genthe photographs, panels including photos and text of the early years of Letchworth Village and artifacts will be displayed.
-The institution that was Letchworth Village closed in 1996.
-Letchworth now serves as the Hudson Valley regional office for the New York State Office for People With Developmental Disabilities (OPWDD), supporting individuals with developmental disabilities through community-based services and operations in Orange, Rockland, Sullivan, and Westchester counties.
+Letchworth Village was established in 1911 as an institution to care for people with developmental disabilities.
+It survived as a largely self-sustaining farm village for more than fifty years and ultimately closed in 1996.
+Letchworth now serves as the Hudson Valley regional office for the New York State Office for People with Developmental Disabilities (OPWDD), supporting individuals with developmental disabilities through community-based services and operations in Orange, Rockland, Sullivan, and Westchester counties.

-This exhibit is curated by Kerwin McCarthy.
+The exhibition was curated by Kerwin McCarthy.

 Comments: